1. Total distance of route and date of ride?

 11. Any must-do activities on the route?

-We mostly stopped and just enjoyed the awesome surroundings, but there is of course a lot of places where you can have some great food or something to drink along this route.
+We mostly stopped and just enjoyed the awesome surroundings, but there are many places where you can have good food or something to drink along this route.

 12. Did anything funny happen that you’d like to share?

-Two of the bikes failed to start at times, but that’s part of the trip when you travel with old machines.
+Two of the bikes failed to start at times, but that’s part of the experience when you travel with old machines.

-13. Are there any doctors and/or hospitals in the area that you know of?
+13. Are there any doctors or hospitals in the area?